M-Abbaszadeh/CaNS/README.md

 04/05/2020 -- Visualization of binary field data has been made easier, see [`src/INFO_VISU.md`](src/INFO_VISU.md) for more details.

+28/06/2020 -- The `isoutflow` input parameter is not required anymore to define a zero-pressure outflow, and has been removed.

 ## Features

 Some features are: